memespring/wiki-platformland-content/funding.md

 At the same time, certain organisations are required by law to recover costs.
 In the long run, this is probably not a very good model for operating platforms and registers.
 In the short-term it is important to understand them.

+## What to do if ...
+* **Someone senior says you must charge all users:** show them when it will cost the taxpayer more to charge for the service

 ## Actions: